BookmarkFS User Manual

 If not NULL, the info function is called when the user instructs fsck.bookmarkfs to print information about the handler.

-When this function is called, the handler should write a human-readable message of the corresponding information to standard output.
+When this function is called, it should write a human-readable message of the corresponding information to standard output.

 typedef void (bookmarkfs_fsck_handler_info_func) (